giamdalessandro/largeScaleDataManagement/README.md

 | datafm20  | 144752 | 5117                     | 65    |

 ## Information Integration
 Integrate information from one or more sources and obtain a reconciled view of the data.
+Essentially all examples inf-int projects follows the same work-flow:

+- source DBs (insight on dataset and heterogeneity)
+- source schemas
+- global schema
+- Global Schema Axioms (keys, foreign keys)
+- GAV mapping (declarative)
+- Pentaho implementation
+- Queries and results (5/6)

 ## Big Data Management